xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 * **Generate variable with default value**: Called test case uses default values for its variables.
 * **Generate variable with the same name as the exposed variable of the called test case**: Called test case uses default values which are the same with its variables name.
-  * **Expose variables automatically after choosing the called test case**: Called test case uses default values which are the same with its variables name.The variables are also added into current test case at 'Variables' tab.
+  * **Expose variables automatically after choosing the called test case**: Called test case uses default values which are the same with its variables name.
+The variables are also added to the current test case at the 'Variables' tab.

-You might need to refer back to [Variable Types](/display/KD/Variable+Types) section for which types of variables are supported in Katalon Studio.
+You might need to refer back to the [Variable Types](/display/KD/Variable+Types) section for which types of variables are supported in Katalon Studio.

 ## Initially open Test Case